covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

     > If you are using a Mac, you need to type in key combinations 'alt' + '3' to insert the # sign.

 8. Repeat the steps 6 & 7 above for fragment_blank2.xml, i.e. change layout, add orientation, change TextView text to 'This is fragment No.2', and change the background color to "#ff191e".
 Now we have two fragments and we’re ready to put them on our activity.
-9. Open your content_main.xml, in Design view, scroll down Palette until you see fragment under Custom tab.
+9. Open your activity_main.xml, in Design view, scroll down Palette until you see fragment under Custom tab.
 Actually that’s almost the end, you can’t scroll down any further.
 Click on BlandFrangment ==> OK and leave it at the center of the screen.
 You fragment will appear as a narrow line as below.
 This is because the layout_height was set to be 'wrap_content'.
 Just leave it for now.

     ![frag1](.md_images/frag1.png)